aisics/department-of-aisics/src/public/Basics/en/01-vectors-in-ai.md

 Here **dot product** comes to our aid, but not by itself, but as part of **cosine similarity**.

-> **🎯 Idea:** Vector similarity is not about their length (pixel brightness, number of ingredients), but about their **direction**.
+> **🎯 Idea:** Vector similarity is not about their length, but about their **direction**.
 If two vectors point in the same direction, they are very similar.
 If they are perpendicular – they are not similar at all.

 Cosine similarity measures the cosine of the angle between two vectors and always gives a result from -1 to 1: